iain-waugh/vhdl_parser/README.md

 This project aims to provide an open-source parser for VHDL 2008, staying as close to IEEE Std 1076-2008 as I could get without having left recursion in the grammar (I'm looking at you, `prefix`).

+It is currently a work-in-progress, where the PEG definition file has been the focus of attention.

 It is released under the MIT license.